jethroflanagan/amd-in-a-box/README.md

 File dependancies/includes are written in string form which makes it impossible to error check using front-end JavaScript.

-We need to make debugging better and easier.
+We need to make debugging more efficient and much easier.

 **Vanilla RequireJS:**